aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

   readonly originAccessControl?: cloudfront.IOriginAccessControl;

   /**
-   * When set to 'true', an attempt will be made to update the bucket policy to allow the
+   * When set to 'true', a best-effort attempt will be made to update the bucket policy to allow the
    * CloudFront distribution access.
+If the imported bucket was previously configured with OAI and being
+   * migrated to OAC, the OAI policy statements must be removed manually.
    * @default false
    */
   readonly overrideImportedBucketPolicy?: boolean;

+  /**
+   * The level of permissions granted in the bucket policy and key policy (if applicable)
+   * to the CloudFront distribution.
+This property only applies to OAC (not OAI).
+   * @default AccessLevel.READ
+   */
+  readonly originAccessLevels?: AccessLevel[];
+}

+/**
+ * The types of permissions to grant OAC access to th S3 origin */ export enum AccessLevel {
+  /**
+   * Grants 's3:GetObject' permission to OAC
+   */
+  READ = 'READ',
+  /**
+   * Grants 's3:PutObject' permission to OAC
+   */
+  WRITE = 'WRITE',
+  /**
+   * Grants 's3:DeleteObject' permission to OAC
+   */
+  DELETE = 'DELETE',
 }

 export class S3Origin implements cloudfront.IOrigin {
   private readonly origin: cloudfront.IOrigin;